Use the quick links below to jump to a particular section of our sights and activities coverage for Langkawi.

 Well-informed me didn’t even know Langkawi had a cable car till I started riding around the island and saw the signs for it — and with it climbing almost 700 metres, oh what a cable car it ...
 Read more about Panoramic Cable Car .

+Gunung Raya is the highest peak in Langkawi at over 800 metres above sea level.
 Thickly forested and dense with tropical overgrowths make it excellent for guided jungle trekking and bird watching.
 A drivable paved road leads up to the peak where a MEASAT Satellite Control Centre is stationed as well as The Peak Resort and Spa.
-Once to the top of Gunung Raya spectacular views of the surrounding rainforest await for your viewing pleasure.
-Keep an eye out for ...
+Once to the top of Gunung Raya spectacular views of the ...
 Read more about Gunung Mat Raya .